 A full stack developer is capable of handling both the visual and functional aspects of a web application or software.

-It's one thing to know what full stack development is, but that is worthless if you don't know why you should know what full stack development is in the first place.
+It's one thing to know what full stack development is, but that is worthless if you don't know why you should know what a code repository is in the first place.
 Let's break down the importance of this tech term based on two high-level categories.
 We'll walk through an explanation as well as provide a score, 1-10, that shows you how much you should care about full stack development.

 If you do not have a product yet, full stack development might not be your top priority.
 At this stage, you should focus on validating your idea, identifying your target audience, and defining your product's core features.
 However, having a basic understanding of full stack development can help you communicate with developers or technical co-founders more effectively.

 If you have a live product, full stack development becomes more important.
 It allows you to have a comprehensive view of your product's architecture and make informed decisions when it comes to updates, maintenance, and scaling.
 Full stack developers can help you optimize your product's performance, enhance user experience, and implement new features more efficiently.

 So you know what full stack development is, by definition.
 You know if you should care about it or not depending on your situation as a business/company/product.
 To dig in deeper, we will walk through some tools and processes so we can make sure you really have a solid grasp on full stack development.

 Full Stack Web Application

 In the case of a full stack mobile app, a developer might use technologies like React Native or Flutter to create a cross-platform app that works on both iOS and Android devices.
 They would also handle the back-end development, such as setting up APIs, managing databases, and ensuring the app's performance and security.

 - Full stack development involves handling both the front-end and back-end aspects of a web application or software.